ByAUJay

 Pattern B: OTC stablecoin P2P netting (zero price impact)

-Two parties post offsetting token_diff intents and execute atomically:
+Two parties post offsetting token_diff intents and carry out the execution at the same time:

 [